volcanomao/markov-switching-multifractal/README.md

-# Setting up a virtual environment to run Python and the MSM
+# Setting up a virtual environment

 Different views pertain re editors, settings, etc. If you have not used Python before, the following describes a procedure that has worked well for me.